stonepreston/jetson-nano-keras-inferencing/README.md

 ```
 ## Importing the image and making a prediction

-Run the following code in a new cell
+Run the following code in a new cell.
+You will need to update the line that sets the image path to your image name.

 ```python
 from tensorflow.keras.preprocessing import image